-In the Reorganization, the shareholders of Bendon will exchange all the outstanding Bendon Ordinary Shares for Holdco Ordinary Shares, subject to adjustment based on Naked's Net Assets and Bendon's Net Debt as of the closing date of the Transactions.
-Using Naked's Net Assets and Bendon's Net Debt as of February 28, 2018, and assuming Bendon has refinanced certain of its indebtedness as described in the section entitled "The Merger Proposal - Related Agreements or Arrangements - Refinancing" and has completed the capital raising transactions described in the section entitled "Bendon Management's Discussion and Analysis of Financial Condition and Results of Operations - Going Concern," we estimate that the shareholders of Bendon will receive approximately 22,680,527 (US\$142,887,320 using share price US\$6.30) Holdco Ordinary Shares in the Reorganization.
-In addition, assuming consummation of the possible but not yet probable acquisition of FOH Online by Bendon, the shareholder of FOH Online (or its designees) would receive 1,304,917 (US\$8,220,979 using share price US\$6.30) of the outstanding Holdco Ordinary Shares in the simultaneous acquisition by Bendon of FOH Online, plus an assumption by Holdco of approximately US\$9,500,000 of FOH Online debt.
-In the Merger, each outstanding share of common stock of Naked shall be cancelled and shall be automatically converted into the right to receive the Per Share Consideration (which is 0.2 Holdco Ordinary Shares).
-Naked's outstanding options and warrants to purchase shares of its common stock will be converted into options and warrants of Holdco to purchase Holdco Ordinary Shares, with the number of underlying shares and exercise price proportionately adjusted to reflect the Per Share Consideration.
+In the Reorganization, the shareholders of Bendon will exchange all the outstanding Bendon Ordinary Shares for Holdco Ordinary Shares, subject to adjustment based on Naked's Net Assets and Bendon's Net Debt as of date the SEC informs Holdco that it has no further comments on the registration statement of which this proxy statement/prospectus forms a part.
+Using Naked's Net Assets and Bendon's Net Debt as of April 30, 2017 and January 31, 2017, respectively, and assuming Bendon has refinanced certain of its indebtedness as described in the section entitled "The Merger Proposal - Related Agreements or Arrangements - Refinancing," we estimate that the shareholders of Bendon will receive approximately 138,373,881 (US\$172,967,351 using share price US\$1.25) Holdco Ordinary Shares in the Reorganization.
+In addition, assuming consummation of the possible but not yet probable acquisition of FOH Online by Bendon, the shareholder of FOH Online (or its designees) would receive 8,633,333 (US\$10,791,666 using share price US\$1.25) of the outstanding Holdco Ordinary Shares in the simultaneous acquisition by Bendon of FOH Online.
+In the Merger, each outstanding share of common stock of Naked shall be cancelled and shall be automatically converted into the right to receive a one Holdco Ordinary Share.
+Naked's outstanding options and warrants to purchase shares of its common stock will be converted into options and warrants of Holdco to purchase a like number of Holdco Ordinary Shares at a like exercise price per share.

 As a result of the Transactions, Bendon and Naked will become wholly owned subsidiaries of Holdco and the shareholders of Bendon and the stockholders of Naked will become the shareholders of Holdco.
-Immediately following the consummation of the Transactions, we estimate that the Naked stockholders will hold approximately 7.9% of the issued and outstanding Holdco Ordinary Shares and the shareholders of Bendon and the shareholder of FOH Online (or its designees) will hold approximately 92.1% of the issued and outstanding Holdco Ordinary Shares.
+Immediately following the consummation of the Transactions, we estimate that the Naked stockholders will hold approximately 6.6% of the issued and outstanding Holdco Ordinary Shares and the shareholders of Bendon and the shareholder of FOH Online (or its designees) will hold approximately 93.4% of the issued and outstanding Holdco Ordinary Shares.

 In connection with the Merger, Bendon and Holdco will undertake a reorganization.
-Under the Reorganization Holdco will acquire Bendon and its controlled entities.
-Holdco determined that the acquisition of Bendon will not represent a business combination as defined by IFRS 3 'Business Combinations'.
+Under the Reorganization Holdco acquired Bendon and its controlled entities.
+Holdco determined that the acquisition of Bendon did not represent a business combination as defined by IFRS 3 'Business Combinations'.
 This is because the Reorganization is considered to be a combination of entities under common control immediately prior to the Merger, and such common control transactions are outside the scope of IFRS 3 'Business Combinations'.